 When restrictive diets lead to undereating

-Unintentional under eating is quite common when you are on a restrictive diet can lead to further hormonal troubles.
-If you aren’t eating enough food, your body has been evolutionary programmed to shift hormones to conserve fuel.
-Your thyroid hormones start to down regulate, cortisol rises and reproductive function will shut down.
+Unintentional under eating is quite common when you are on a restrictive diet and can lead to further hormonal troubles.
+If you aren’t eating enough food, your body has been evolutionarily programmed to conserve fuel.
+Your thyroid hormones start to down regulate, cortisol rises and reproductive function starts to shut down.
 Your body is trying to help you survive, but these shifts will make you feel awful.

-Chronic undereating is often more obvious in woman, because like eating too low carb, underrating will cause irregular periods and amenorrhea.
+Chronic undereating is often more obvious in woman, because like eating too low carb, underrating will cause irregular periods.
 While insulin is a signal of your short term energy, leptin signals that you have enough long term energy stored for reproduction.

 Leptin is produced by fat cells and you must have a body fat percentage high enough to produce enough leptin to signal that long term reserves are adequate.
 Many SIBO patients lose weight on restrictive diets and from malabsorption, which can lead to depletion of body fat and lower leptin levels.
 Therefore, having too low body fat leads to absent periods and low sex drive.